yiwenwang47/RMD/README.md

 Details in calculation are slightly different from their version.
 All algorithms are rewritten.
 No important dependency.

 ### Moran styled and Geary styled autocorrelation
-Working on including other common autocorrelation descriptors.
-Might draw ideas from conventional 2D autocorrelation descriptors.
+Ideas drawn from conventional 2D autocorrelation descriptors.

 ## Radial distribution functions
 Work in progress.